dhchoi-lazy/kaist-digital-history/README.md

 # Welcome to KAIST Digital History Archive

 <!-- 환영사 만들기 -->
 Hi!
 Welcome to KAIST Digital History Archive.
-Built by **Mr. Donghyeok Choi** (CT, KAIST) and co-managed by **Dr. Donghyun Woo** (DHCSS, KAIST), our Archive aims to provide collaborative space for inter- and trans-disciplinary research that falls under **Digital History** (DHis).
+Built by **Dr. Donghyeok Choi** (HKU) and co-managed by **Dr. Donghyun Woo** (DHCSS, KAIST), our Archive aims to provide collaborative space for inter- and trans-disciplinary research that falls under **Digital History** (DHis).
 We welcome you and appreciate your interest on our Archive.

 ## What is it?